portasynthinca3/ppfun2/README.md

 5. Navigate to the directory you unpacked the archive in step 1 into.
 You can do that using the `cd` command.
 6. Run the bot: `python ppfun2.py`.
 7. Follow the instructions.
 Don't close the command line or the terminal while the bot is running.
 You still can minimize it, however.
 8. When you hear a breaking pickaxe sound from Minecraft, open PixelPlanet in your browser and place a pixel somewhere.
 You will be asked to enter CAPTCHA.
-Enter it, return to the command line/terminal and hit the Enter key.
+Enter it, and the bot should continue drawing/defending.

 # It doesn't work
 It would be nice if you could send me the exact text the bot outputs through Issues on GitHub, in Discord (`portasynthinca3#1746`), or through E-Mail (`portasynthinca3@gmail.com`).
 Feature requests are also accepted.